barcek/aliesce/README.md

 #### Specifying paths

 The basename of the output file will be the basename of the source file, i.e. 'src' by default.
 The file is saved by default to a folder in the current directory named `scripts`, which is created if not present.
+This default directory can be overridden via the command line (see [Options](#options) below).

 For an output file named 'script.exs', the following would be used: